 Jamilee Lacy is an art museum leader, curator and writer committed to today's art and artists.

-Lacy previously held positions in curatorial and education departments at Northwestern University and Museum of Contemporary Art in Chicago; Charlotte Street Foundation in Kansas City; and DOX Centre for Contemporary Art in Prague, Czech Republic.
-She was managing editor at Bad at Sports and founding director of Twelve Galleries Project (2008 - 2013).
+Lacy has previously worked in curatorial and education departments at Northwestern University and Museum of Contemporary Art in Chicago; Charlotte Street Foundation in Kansas City; and DOX Centre for Contemporary Art in Prague, Czech Republic.
 She co-produced (with Meg Onli) Remaking the Black Metropolis: Contemporary Art, Urbanism and Blackness in America, a research survey and digital archive with support provided by the Graham Foundation for the Advancement of Fine Arts.
 In addition to authoring and editing numerous catalogue essays and exhibition publications, she has written for Flash Art, Umelec Magazine, Art 21 Magazine and Art in America.
 Lacy holds a dual-degree BFA in Studio Art and Art History, Theory & Criticism from the School of the Art Institute of Chicago, an MA in Comparative Art & Literature from Northwestern University, and was a Class of 2022 Fellow at the Center for Curatorial Leadership.

 She lives in Seattle with her husband, the conceptual artist Stephen Lacy of Academy Records, and their two cats Judy and Sweety.